sjmoran/graph-regularised-hashing/README.md

 Compile the three SVM libraries for your machine and place in the grh/libraries directory.

-If you use the GRH code for a publication, please cite the following paper:
+If you use the GRH code for a publication, please consider a citation to the following paper:

 ```
 @incollection{